 The Old Trails Museum’s extensive collections include objects, documents, photographs, textiles, and oral histories donated by current and former Winslow residents.
 OTM has developed exhibits and videos utilizing those collections that interpret Winslow’s history for our on-site, off-site, and online visitors.
 (Above: A Good Year by Winslow artist Joseph Cruz Rodriguez)

 OTM welcomes appointments with professional, press, and family researchers.
-If you’d like to request a copy of a photograph or are unable to come to the museum to do research, download a OTM-WHS Research Request-Agreement and mail it to us.
+If you’d like to request a copy of a photograph or are unable to come to the museum to do research, download a OTM-WHS Research Request-Agreement-Invoice and mail it to us.
 As OTM relies on volunteers, your request will be filled as soon as possible.

 OTM Oral History Collection